Part 1 of the series ‘BizTalk Migration to Azure iPaaS’ can be accessed here.

 8. Total Cost of Ownership – TCO

-We have to buy BizTalk Server, SQL Server and Windows licenses for on-premises integration solutions but on Azure, the services are charged based on consumption.
+The enterprise needs to get BizTalk Server, SQL Server and Windows licenses for on-premises integration solutions but on Azure, the services are charged based on consumption.
 For Logic Apps, the pricing is by trigger executions, actions, enterprise connectors, and Integration Accounts.

 Integrated Service Environments provides an isolated and dedicated environment to run Logic Apps with fixed-cost billing.
 To further understand how Microsoft explains the pricing of Logic Apps, please refer to the link here.